 Big Brothers Big Sisters of Mid-Maine (BBBS Mid-Maine) first provided services to children in the Boothbay region in 1978.
 It operated as an affiliate of the Boothbay Region YMCA as Big Brothers Big Sisters of the Boothbay Region.
 It received its charter as a Big Brothers Big Sisters of America agency in 1979.
-In 1988 it changed its name to Lincoln County Big Brothers Big Sisters, which accompanied a move to its present location on Main Street in Damariscotta.
-This proved to be a much more suitable location from which to serve a larger area.
+In 1988 it changed its name to Lincoln County Big Brothers Big Sisters, which accompanied a move to its location on Main Street in Damariscotta.

 A satellite office was established in 1983 at the St. Phillips Church in Wiscasset and a second in 1990 at the Knox County Child Abuse and Neglect Council office in Rockland.
-Both offices proved to be, for various reasons, organizationally unwieldy and financially untenable, and both have been successfully folded into the operation of the Damariscotta office.
-Both geographic regions supplied the Agency with Board members, financial support, volunteers, and youth to match.
+These later were folded into operation at the Damariscotta office.
 In March of 2000, an office was established in Belfast, to accommodate the addition of Waldo County to the service area.
 The office employed a program coordinator/case manager and VISTA member to maintain the programming in that county.

 In the Spring of 2003, the Belfast office was closed and the responsibility for providing mentoring program options to the Midcoast region was re-centralized in the Damariscotta office.
 In March 2005 after a transitional period of a few years, one of the original founders of BBBS Mid-Maine returned to help recruit new leadership.
-Since September of 2005, the new leadership has led to a renewed mission focus and strong, sustainable growth.
-The agency expanded its staff by securing a grant for two VISTA (Volunteer in Service to America) member positions in 2006 and hired a Director of Development in 2007.
-The result has been an increase in annual revenue, and most importantly, in youth served from less than 100 to over 350 throughout Knox, Lincoln and Waldo Counties.
+The new leadership led to a renewed mission focus and strong, sustainable growth.
+The agency expanded its staff by securing a grant for two VISTA (Volunteer in Service to America) member positions in 2006 and hired a fund development professional.
+The result was an increase in annual revenue and youth served from less than 100 to over 350 throughout Knox, Lincoln and Waldo Counties.

 The strategic growth plan of Big Brothers Big Sisters of Mid-Maine, called Vision 400, outlined an expansion of both the Community-Based and School-Based Mentoring Programs through 2010.
 The team implementing Vision 400, a plan to serve 400 youth through both programs on an annual basis, brought the agency back to previous highs for annual youth served achieved during the early 2000’s.

 In the summer of 2010 the organization began exploring the addition of Penobscot County to its service area when BBBS of Eastern Maine stopped providing mentoring to the area.
-In January, 2011, BBBS of America approved the expansion plan, making the BBBS of Mid-Maine service area Knox, Lincoln, Waldo and Penobscot Counties.
-To support this growth, another full-time program staff member and a temporary special events coordinator were hired, in addition to adding an office at the Bangor Y. This has grown to two full-time program staff supporting over 150 youth annually in the area.
+In January, 2011, BBBS of America approved the expansion plan, and a Penobscot office was established at the Bangor YMCA, and later relocated in our partner organization at United Insurance in Bangor.